TankChirag-1212/Devops_training/Day29/README.md

 - Document the Terraform module, including how to use the variables, functions, and state management.
 - Include instructions on how to configure and manage the remote state and locking mechanism.
 - Provide screenshots or logs showing the deployment process and testing of state locking.

-## Deliverables

-- **Terraform Configuration Files**: All `.tf` files including the main configuration and the custom module.
-- **Documentation**: Detailed documentation explaining the use of variables, functions, state management, and how to test the locking mechanism.
-- **Test Results**: Evidence that state locking was successfully tested (e.g., screenshots of simultaneous `terraform apply` attempts).
-- **Resource Teardown Confirmation**: Confirmation that all AWS resources were properly destroyed using `terraform destroy`.